learn-co-curriculum/react-ts-typescript-features-continued/README.md

 > is more explicit of your intent as the programmer, which is always key to
 > making your code more maintainable over time.

-## Function Type
+## Function Types

+One case in which it is generally better not to explicitly specify type, however, is with functions.

-Just as you can define a type for variables, you can also define a type for the return value of functions.
-The syntax for function declarations is `function fnName(): type {}`.
+When typing functions, what we're actually typing is its return value.
+The syntax is `function fnName(): type {}`.
 For example:

 ```typescript
 function addExplicit(a: number, b: number): number {